alienresident/style-tiles/README.md

     }

 #### How the list of textures is transformed into the CSS
 The `texture-boxes` mixin takes an array (comma separated list) of image file names that are in the `images/textures` folder.
 It uses an [@each sass control directive](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#each-directive) to generate the CSS.
+It then uses an [@if sass control directive](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#id10) to see if you set the images to be inlined (base 64 encoded) into the CSS.

 ##### HTML
 Source: _v1.html_